Native American Facts For Kids was written for young people learning about the Osage Indian

 Later, Osage people adapted European costume such as cloth dresses and vests.

-Here is a site with pictures of Osage ceremonial garments,
+Here is a museum site with pictures of Osage ceremonial garments,

 and some photos and links